Applications for the 2015 Vascular Annual Meeting Travel Scholarship Program will be available in late 2014.

 o General Surgery Resident.

 · LOCAL APPLICANTS: Please note local* residents/students are not eligible to receive the monetary travel award but are encouraged to apply to be considered for an invitation to the Exclusive Open & Endovascular Simulation Training Session, as well as receive complimentary registration ($250 value).
-Please be sure to select you are a local student/resident on the application form. *Local applicants are considered to be within 100 miles of the greater Boston area.
-This will include applicants from cities such as Providence, RI and Worcester, MA.
+Please be sure to select you are a local student/resident on the application form. *Local applicants are considered to be within 100 miles of the greater Chicago area.

 This year, in addition to the traditional online application, scholarship applicants will now have the opportunity to submit a video application instead of the traditional online application.
-Please note: only one type of application format may be submitted by each applicant.
+Only one type of application format may be submitted by each applicant.

 Applicants must submit a complete online application providing the following information: